-Set the Change Knob to N-L. The Cam Button will be released automatically.
+The Cam Button will be released automatically,

 - While you are pattern knitting, take the K-Carriage past the centre of the machine (green needle 1) on every row.
-This informs the computer it needs to turn to the next row. - If using one of the built in patterns from the Stitch World book, when you are using more than two colours in a pattern, change the information in the Display window to the memo data by pushing the Yellow key and watch the number in the display and change yarns as it indicates as you knit the pattern.
+This informs the computer it needs to turn to the next row. - If using one of the built in patterns from the Stitch World book, when you are using more than two colours in a pattern, change the information in the display window to the memo data by pushing the Yellow key and watch the number in the display and change yarns as it indicates as you knit the pattern.

-...
-If there are any rows where you use only the main yam (i.e. no contrast colour) ...
+If there are any rows where you use only the main yarn (i.e. no contrast colour) ...

 The end needles only will be selected to D position.
-When this happens, you should do the following:- tion,
+When this happens, you should do the following:--